Dmitry Gindin: Expert and consultant in fine stringed instruments

 Cello by D. Montagnana ‘Sleeping Beauty’ 1739

-The cellos of Montagnana, Goffriller, Tononi, Tecchler and his pupil, Michael Platner, may command well over triple the prices of their violins.
-While Montagnana's and Goffriller's violins are not usually valued as highly as most of those by Guadganini, they may occasionally qualify as fine solo instruments.
-Most of their cellos, however, in particular those by Montagnana, are of supreme quality and have been played by the greatest of artists, who have often preferred their lush, powerful tone even to those of Stradivari; Montagnana's best cellos may therefore command prices that begin to approach or, in some cases, surpass some by Stradivari.
+The cellos of Montagnana, Goffriller, Tononi, Tecchler and his pupil Michael Platner may command more than triple the prices of their violins.
+While the violins of Montagnana and Goffriller are not usually valued as highly as those of Guadagnini, they may on occasion qualify as fine solo instruments.
+Their cellos, however - especially those of Montagnana - are of supreme quality and have been favoured by the greatest artists, many of whom have preferred their lush, powerful tone even to that of Stradivari.
+Montagnana's finest cellos may therefore command prices that approach, or in some cases surpass, those of Stradivari.

-Violas are in a world of their own, and some of the makers cited above either never made them, or did so only very rarely.
-Those that do exist, when of desirable size, can achieve disproportionately high prices relative to their violin counterparts, in particular those of the greatest Brescian and Cremonese schools of the late-16th and 17th centuries, as well as those by Goffriller - not to mention the few of Stradivari, should they ever come on the market.
+Violas form a world of their own, and several of the makers cited above either never made them or did so only rarely.
+When of desirable size, surviving examples can command disproportionately high prices relative to their violin counterparts - particularly those from the greatest Brescian and Cremonese masters of the late sixteenth and seventeenth centuries, as well as the few by Goffriller, not to mention the handful by Stradivari should they ever reappear on the market.

 A particularly fine example of the largest, Grand Pattern Nicolo Amati Violin from 1682